bitpie-wallet/networklist-org/README.md

-This repo is forked from [original chainlist](https://github.com/antonnell/networklist-org) and maintained by OneKey.
+This repo is forked from [original chainlist](https://github.com/antonnell/networklist-org) and maintained by Bitpie.

 ## Getting Started